Frequently Asked Questions:

 Q: How do I update my mailing address or name?

-To change your name, you will need to submit a Name & Address Change Form to the office along with a copy of legal documentation supporting the name change.
+To change your name, you will need to submit a Name and Address Change Form to the office along with a copy of legal documentation supporting the name change.

 Q: How do I renew online?